The Wheel of the year

 Living in harmony with the Wheel of the Year can uplift our spiritual practice and ground us in the cycles of the natural world.
 It's a trip filled with joy, introspection, and interpersonal connections that enhances our lives and provides us with profoundly beautiful and thought-provoking moments.
 Celebrating the Wheel of the Year invites a deeper, more meaningful life experience characterized by a rhythm that nourishes the spirit and develops a deep appreciation for the wonder of every moment that passes.
 Let us stroll along this age-old route, discovering happiness and knowledge while commemorating the cycle of the year.

-The Wheel of the Year begins its cycle at Yule, during the winter solstice, with rebirth and the return of the sun—a beacon of hope in the depth of winter’s embrace.
+At Yule, the Wheel of the Year turns to the winter solstice, with rebirth and the return of the sun—a beacon of hope in the depth of winter’s embrace.

 The Wheel turns to Midsummer, or Litha, at the summer solstice, when light triumphs and the days are longest.